Request to Reconvene the Paris Conference on Cambodia

 - to take effective measures to ensure that the policies and practices of the past shall never be allowed to return; ‐ to adhere to relevant international human rights instruments (Agreement on Sovereignty, Independence, Territorial Integrity and Inviolability, Neutrality and National Unity of Cambodia (ASIT) Article 3(2)(a), and ACPS Article 15(2)(a)).

-Alongside the assault on the right to political participation and the elimination of all genuine political opposition, the Cambodian authorities have undertaken a severe crackdown against independent and critical media outlets and civil society organizations.
+Alongside the assault on the right to political participation and the elimination of all genuine political opposition, the Cambodian authorities have undertaken a severe crackdown against independent and critical media outlets and civil society organisations.
 The renowned Cambodia Daily newspaper was forced to shut down on September 4 on the basis of a USD6.3 million tax bill, which was suddenly produced despite the absence of any formal audit or due process.
 A total of 31 independent radio broadcasts were also taken off the air in the space of two weeks, with the government citing vague license infringements.
 Radio Free Asia has also been forced to shut its Phnom Penh office, and senior government officials threatened their reporters with arrest if they attempted to continue their work inside Cambodia.
 These developments have had the combined effect of gutting access to independent information for rural Cambodians, who are now almost totally reliant on media sources that actively favour the CPP.

 Civil society groups in Cambodia have also faced relentless pressure since the Commune Council elections in June 2017.
-On July 4, the Ministry of Interior declared that non-governmental organizations (NGOs) would not be allowed to reconvene the civil society election monitoring coalition known as the “Situation Room” for monitoring of the national election in 2018, following an investigation ordered by Prime Minister Hun Sen. On August 23, the Ministry of Foreign Affairs and International Cooperation ordered the immediate closure of the US-funded NGO, the National Democratic Institute (NDI), and the expulsion of its international staff members from Cambodia within seven days.
+On July 4, the Ministry of Interior declared that non-governmental organisations (NGOs) would not be allowed to reconvene the civil society election monitoring coalition known as the “Situation Room” for monitoring of the national election in 2018, following an investigation ordered by Prime Minister Hun Sen. On August 23, the Ministry of Foreign Affairs and International Cooperation ordered the immediate closure of the US-funded NGO, the National Democratic Institute (NDI), and the expulsion of its international staff members from Cambodia within seven days.
 The order was based on NDI’s alleged failure to register with the ministry, in contravention of the repressive and heavily-criticized Law on Associations and NGOs (LANGO)*** – despite NDI having submitted all necessary registration documents and received assurances that it could proceed (George Wright, ‘NDI Ordered to Halt Operations, Foreign Staff Face Expulsion’, The Cambodia Daily, 23 August 2017).
-On September 28, the Ministry of Interior ordered the temporary suspension of Equitable Cambodia, a prominent land rights organization, for 30 working days effective immediately, for alleged non-compliance with LANGO (Ben Sokhean and Kong Meta, ‘Land rights NGO suspended’, Phnom Penh Post, 29 September 2017).
+On September 28, the Ministry of Interior ordered the temporary suspension of Equitable Cambodia, a prominent land rights organisation, for 30 working days effective immediately, for alleged non-compliance with LANGO (Ben Sokhean and Kong Meta, ‘Land rights NGO suspended’, Phnom Penh Post, 29 September 2017).
 On September 15, Mother Nature Cambodia, an environmental campaign group, was pressured into de-registering following harassment of its directors by the Cambodian authorities.
-A number of organizations critical of the government, including the Cambodian Human Rights and Development Association (ADHOC), the Cambodian League for the Promotion and Defense of Human Rights (LICADHO) and the Committee for Free and Fair Elections (COMFREL), have also been targeted by tax investigations.
+A number of organisations critical of the government, including the Cambodian Human Rights and Development Association (ADHOC), the Cambodian League for the Promotion and Defense of Human Rights (LICADHO) and the Committee for Free and Fair Elections (COMFREL), have also been targeted by tax investigations.
 This misuse of the law has been accompanied by a major escalation in intimidation and surveillance of civil society workers and human rights defenders.

 The national election scheduled for July 2018 has no chance of legitimacy if present circumstances persist, and far-reaching remedial steps would be required for this election to be deemed genuine, participatory and inclusive.
 The rights to freedom of expression, freedom of association, freedom of assembly, and political participation, among others, are being systematically violated, in contravention of the Cambodian constitution and Cambodia’s international human rights obligations, including under the International Covenant on Civil and Political Rights, and the Paris Agreements.